VariousTurtle/EAS-Decoder/README.md

 If you are running it with the raspberry pi hardware run it without the --lcd argument

 ## Arguments
-run the program with the --help to see the a available flags
+run the program with the --help to see the available arguments

     python main.py --help